Arriving in the UK

 - the family member of an EEA national and you are seeking to join them permanently in the UK.

 When you enter (or re-enter) the UK on a student visa, the Border Force Officer must check that you speak English at the required level, without needing an interpreter.
-They will ask questions about your arrival in the UK.
-There is no test involved.
+They may ask questions about your arrival routing, your course, where your plan to stay, people you know in the UK, your funding, etc. There is no test involved.

 Before you leave Immigration Control, you should check that your documents have been stamped correctly.

-- If you have a visa or other entry clearance, the Border Force Officer should put a date stamp in your passport (unless you use an eGate).
+- If you have a visa or other entry clearance (as sticker in your passport), the Border Force Officer should put a date stamp in your passport (unless you use an eGate).

-- If you are a non-visa national coming for a course lasting less than six months and do not have entry clearance, you will be stamped in as a Visitor.
+- If you are a non-visa national coming for a course lasting less than six months without entry clearance and you have spoken to a Border Force Officer, you will be stamped in as a Visitor.

 After immigration control, you can collect your luggage.